simpleledgerinc/ChainBet/README.md

-## ChainBet npm library and examples
+## Node.js implementation of the Bitcoin Cash ChainBet protocol

-This repo contains methods for using the ChainBet protocol as specified here: [https://github.com/fyookball/ChainBet](https://github.com/fyookball/ChainBet).
-Examples are provided to demonstrate usage of the npm library.
+This repo contains a node.js implementation of the ChainBet protocol.
+The specification of the ChainBet protocol is here: [https://github.com/fyookball/ChainBet](https://github.com/fyookball/ChainBet).
+An example program (coinflip.js) and a npm package are provided to demonstrate how to use the npm package.

-## coinflip.js Example
+## Coinflip.js Example

+The following coinflip.js example shows a simple command-line program which facilitates a trustless p2p coin flip bet on the Bitcoin Cash blockchain using the ChainBet npm package.
+Running this example requires that at least one player is already running the program in "client mode" before another player uses "host mode" to announce a coin flip bet wager.

  1. install node.js (v8.11.3 or later)
  2. `git clone https://github.com/jcramer/chainbet`